 There is no greater contrast then that between the serene surroundings of the great outdoors and entering the mouth of ‘Sin City’.
 Play responsibly, chomp away at an all-you-can-eat buffet, see a volcano at the Mirage, meet a gladiator at Caesars and spot the Eiffel Tower and pyramids on the Strip.

 Leave behind Las Vegas and enter the desert of Arizona.
 Enjoy the wide open spaces and sleep overnight in a ranch hand’s bunkhouse at Lake Powell.
 Relax in a sandstone cave, walk around the area or get active on the lake, whether in flippers or on a kayak or boat.

 Learn about the Navajo, the largest Native American tribe in the US, at Monument Valley.
-Walk past giant sandstone pillars and rock pinnacles and marvel at the constantly changing colour of the landscape.
+Walk past giant sandstone pillars and rock pinnacles and marvel at the constantly changing color of the landscape.

 Stand in awe of the incredible Grand Canyon, which stretches 28 km wide, 365 km long and more than 1.6 km deep, and took between three and six million years to form.
 Explore the site on foot while walking the South Rim Trail or hiking to Plateau Point.
 Alternatively, opt to take to the skies on a scenic helicopter ride over the spectacular valley.

 Once the capital of Arizona, Prescott is now a small town with a whole lot of charm.
 Stroll though Prescott’s historic downtown and head to Whiskey Row, where America’s most famous cowboys and notorious outlaws once came to drink.
 Perhaps head to Prescott National Forest, see the stunning Willow and Watson Lakes or hang about in town and watch a true blue rodeo show.